DerailleurAgile/daily-digestible-deming/content/reading-plans/unplugging-from-the-matrix/day-2.md

 2. What would happen if you stopped doing one of them?
 What fear prevents you from stopping?

 ## Today's Challenge
 Identify one "deadly disease" or "faulty practice" in your workplace.
 Write down: (1) Why you think it exists, (2) What problem it's meant to solve, (3) What problems it actually creates.
+(4) What would happen if you eliminated or stopped doing it.